dl-solarity/hardhat-zkit/README.md

 Where:

+- `compilerVersion` - The value to indicate which Circom compiler to use (latest by default).
 - `circuitsDir` - The directory where to look for the circuits.
 - `compilationSettings`
   - `artifactsDir` - The directory where to save the circuits artifacts (r1cs, zkey, etc).